Food Truck Insurance Types and CostsLast updated on 7/01/2021

 - Injuries and damage caused by your vehicle while stationary

 Personal auto policies are sometimes used for smaller vehicles.
-Be sure to ask your policy provider and local jurisdiction before selecting a personal policy over a commercial policy.
+Be sure check with your policy provider and local jurisdiction before selecting a personal policy over a commercial policy.

 3. Contents Insurance